kruize/autotune/design/KruizeLocalAPI.md

 **Request with `model_settings` and `term_settings` field**

-Under `recommendation_settings`, the `model_settings` and `term_settings` field is optional
+Under `recommendation_settings`, the `model_settings` and `term_settings` fields are optional
-and can be used to specify model and term details.
-Currently, it supports configurations for a single model and a single term.
-Model can be set to either cost or performance and term can be set to short, medium or long term.
+but can be used to specify model and term details.
+Currently, for monitoring mode user can set model as cost and/or performance and terms can be set to short, medium and/or long term.
+By default, it provides recommendations for all three terms and both models.

 If mode is set to auto or recreate then there can only be one term and one model chosen.
 By default, model will be `performance` and term will be set to `short` term.